GlitcherOG/SSX-PS2-Collection-Modder/README.md

 ### Current Todo
 - Mod File Making
+- Add COFB Making (.Big)
+- Backups
+- Extracted Colour Fix (Tricky)

 ### Todo Later
 - Custom Arguments For Iso Extraction and Making (To allow the use of other programs)
 - Make Better Workflow interface
 - Control Editor Menu
 - MUS Extractor
-- Redo Loc and BigF
+- Redo Loc and Music (Support Other Games)
-- Add COFB (.Big)

 ### If i ever find the correct code or work it out
 - Refpack Compressor